lunardao/research/ally_portal/mel_project.md

 # Mel Project & Lunarpunk Mission

 Mel Project is not a privacy first crypto, neither does not try to portray self as such.
 However Mel brings interesting answers on often forgotten question of network decentralization, security and privacy.
-Based on Unix philosophy of light, local clients plugging together into a composable model Mel breaks the currecnt paradigm of overcomplexed on-chain apps.
+Based on Unix philosophy of light, local clients plugging together into a composable model Mel breaks the current paradigm of overcomplexed on-chain apps.

 ## Use Case